gruntwork-io/docs/_docs-sources/pipelines/overview/index.md

 # What is Gruntwork Pipelines?

-Gruntwork Pipelines is a framework for securely deploying infrastructure as code to your AWS environments.
+Gruntwork Pipelines is a framework for securely deploying infrastructure as code to your AWS environments using GitOps workflows.
 Gruntwork Pipelines runs as a binary and series of steps in your CI system, determining what _actions_ need to be taken, in which _environments_, based on the _infrastructure changes_ that occurred.

 ## Isolating IaC definitions and deployment